ggetzie/aslcv2_be/api.md

-# ASLCV API Documentation
+# ASLCV REST API Documentation
-items in curly brackets {} indicate a value should be provided
+Items in curly brackets {} indicate a value should be provided.

+Look at the tests in [test_local.py](./main/test_local.py) for more examples of how to use the endpoints.

 ## Spatial Areas
 ### /asl/api/area/